mckset/Navify/README.md

 # Navify
-A music streaming software for Linux that uses Spotify's recommendations and streams it from Youtube.
+A music streaming software for Linux (See Windows branch for a Windows version) that uses Spotify's recommendations and streams it from Youtube.
 Streamed songs are then cached on the users PC for future access.
 Keep in mind, when a new song is added, Navify uses the **First** video that shows up on youtube when you search for the song and the artist.
 You may receive videos unrelated to the songs or of bad quality if the song is obscure.
 See the source branch for the source code.

 Requirements
 ------------